-So how to save money, I’ve split my top tips lists into Presents and Food/Booze……
+I’ve split my top tips lists into Presents and Food/Booze..

-1) Write a list now.
+Write a list as early as possible and stick to it.
 Get ideas from your friends and family on what they/their children would like.
 People will always prefer to receive things they want.
-And why do you think Ebay is so busy after Christmas??!
+Why do you think Ebay is so busy after Christmas??!
 Set a budget and stick to it.
 You will get a glowing feeling when you get things for free/cheaper than your set budget.

-5) When buying online always purchase through topcashback.
+- When buying online always purchase through topcashback.
 This is free money.
 It really is.
 Just set up an account, search for your chosen retailer, click through to your retailer from topcashback, buy as normal.
 You can earn lots.
-I’m up to £350 cash back since Nov last year.
+I have earned £2500 in six years!
 When the cash is confirmed you transfer it straight into your bank account.

-9) Make your special cards for mum, dad, grandparents.
-My kids love gluing stuff and glitter…so we make one card a night in December.
+- Make your special cards for mum, dad, grandparents.
+My kids love glueing stuff and glitter…so we make one card a night in December.

-10) And my big thing for this year, am not writing cards.
+- And my big thing for this year, am not writing cards.
 Such a waste of energy and time.
 Especially the children’s cards, when they receive a card from every child in their class.
-Not doing itJ
+Not doing it!

 Food & Booze – Top Ten Tips

-1) Avoid the last minute dash on the 23rd of Dec around the supermarket at 3pm in the afternoon.
-Its stressful and this makes you panic buy.
+- Avoid the last minute dash on the 23rd of Dec around the supermarket at 3pm in the afternoon… it’s stressful and this is what would make you panic buy.

-2) Last year we had a good plan which was to hit the supermarket really early in the morning on the 21st Dec.
-It was lovely, everything was in stock, hardly any people.
+- Last year we had a good plan which was to hit the supermarket really early in the morning on the 21st Dec; it was lovely, everything was in stock & there were hardly any people.
 Make sure you check use by dates on the fresh stuff.
 Disadvantage being we had to get up at 5am to do it…with 3 kids, they had fun to be fair with the self scanning gun.

-3) You can use your Tesco clubcard vouchers also for frozen food.
+- Make good use of the frozen food section at the supermarket.
 You can pretty much get a whole Christmas dinner and lovely party food in the frozen section.
-One of the best bits about christmas is the party food;-)
+One of the best bits about Christmas is the party food 😉

-5) Get you Christmas sweeties now..and hide them.
-Some great offers around at the moment, but only worth it if you resist the box of celebrations!
-A 750g tub of celebrations is just £4 in tesco at moment.
-Other supermarkets exist!
+- Get your Christmas sweeties early..and hide them.
+There are some great offers around at the moment, but only worth it if you resist eating the box of Celebrations!

-9) Buy local, I’m a huge fan of buying my meat from the local butchers.
-The quality is amazing and the prices are better than the supermarket.
+- Buy local, I’m a huge fan of buying my meat from the local butchers purely because the quality is amazing and the prices are better than the supermarket.
 Our butchers – Trussells of Knebworth also has lovely condiments.
 I love a condiment, so I’m going to make a hamper (in a box decorated by the kids) as a present for the grandparents with a nice bottle of booze, chutney, some nice bbq sauce and other bits.
 This will go down a storm.

 There you have it…please comment with more ideas.
 Share my blog and the love.